thusoy/grunt-pylint/README.md

 Alternatives: `text|colorized|html`
 Default: `"colorized"`

 What format the output will be in.
+Specifying `options.outputFormat = "html"` will ignore anything set by `options.messageFormat`.

 #### rcfile
 Type: `String`